 Low-cost childcare services are provided (on a space-available basis) for LMC student parents.
 Childcare services for toddlers, preschool, prekindergarten and kindergarten children (2 to 5 years of age) are available.
-Monthly fees for childcare are based on family income and the number of days and hours enrolled in the program.
 A non-refundable fee is also charged for registration.